 Analyses of economic aspects constitute an important part of SBU projects.
-This chapter first describes the task of compiling and assessing the quality of the health economic literature and how SBU works with in-house economic evaluations.
-It then presents some health economic concepts and methods that constitute the basis of health economic evaluations.
+This chapter first describes the task of compiling and assessing the quality of economic literature and how SBU works with in-house economic evaluations.
+It then presents some health economic concepts and methods that form the basis of health economic evaluations.
+A glossary of health economic terms can be found at York Health Economics Consortium (YHEC) [3].

-SBU's work with health economic evaluations
+SBU work with health economic evaluations